 - Independent VA Quality Assurance

 In addition to the EIC employees, there is a team of independent VA quality assurance inspectors that are required to review the work of the Image Processors/Indexers and Document Typers.
-The quality assurance inspectors guarantee that EIC employees are appropriately identifying the types of documents, the veteran who submitted the documents, and the Regional Office to which it is being sent.
+The quality assurance inspectors guarantee that EIC employees are appropriately identifying the types of documents, the veteran who submitted the documents, and the Regional Office to which they are being sent.

 - Digital File Sent to Regional Office

 After steps 1-6 are completed, the Evidence Intake Center will upload the set of digital files to the correct Regional Office’s “Portal.”
-The EIC reports that over 99 percent of the mail is scanned and made available to the Regional Office digitally within 3-5 business days; however, there have been reported delays in the past.
+The EIC reports that over 99 percent of the mail is scanned and made available to the Regional Office digitally within 3-5 business days; however, delays are not uncommon and have been reported in the past.